 If your application is denied, another application cannot be made until a year has passed since the date of the denial.

 We get started on your case as soon as you sign on.
 Because we are so experienced in these cases, we know how to work on them as fast as possible.
 The Board of Pardons and Paroles deal with cases on a first-come, first-served basis, and the time it takes to deal with each case varies.
-Applications for restoration of civil rights can take anywhere from several months to a year.
+Applications for restoration of civil rights can take anywhere from several months to several years.